-Some essential microeconomic factors are spending power of the customers of a particular company, availability of efficient distribution channels, availability of manpower, competitiveness in the segment, availability of investors, etc.
+Some essential microeconomic factors are the spending power of the customers of a particular company, availability of efficient distribution channels, availability of manpower, competitiveness in the segment, and availability of income for consumers.

-Hence, even if the economy is booming but a certain sector does not have efficient distribution channels or availability of investors, then the sector will suffer leading to a drop in stock prices of all companies in the sector.
+Hence, even if the economy is booming but a certain sector does not have efficient distribution channels or availability of liquidity in the hands of the consumers, then the sector will suffer leading to a drop in stock prices of all companies in the sector.

 Inflation is a term that we use regularly without realizing its impact on everything around us.
 This includes stock prices.
 CPI or the Consumer Price Index measures retail inflation.
 It collects information about the changes in the price of the most common goods and services and computes the average cost of living in the economy.

 The CPI is an indicator of the spending power of an individual.
 If inflation increases, it means the prices of goods/services are rising.

 Now, if the individual’s income doesn’t rise with inflation, then spending or consumption takes a hit.
 And as a result, directly impacts the performance of certain companies like consumer durables.
 This in turn negatively affects the stock price.